-NETGEAR, QNAP, Thecus, Drobo, Western Digital, Synology, D-Link and other leading NAS manufacturers have NAS models that support hot-swapping of disks.
+NETGEAR, QNAP, Thecus, Drobo, Western Digital, Synology, D-Link, and other leading NAS manufacturers have NAS models that support hot-swapping of disks.
 Ideally, you will have a robust cloud backup solution pre-installed and integrated tightly with the NAS management interface – something ElephantDrive is the world leader in (our software is embedded in the firmware of the NAS devices made by the manufacturers listed above).

-What strategies and features can be put into place to make backup as easy and seamless as possible?
+What strategies and features can be put into place to make a backup as easy and seamless as possible?

 Although you would want to check on your backups periodically to make sure they are working properly, you still need your backup solution to be as simple as possible to set up and run.

-Effective cloud backup requires a one time setup, minimal maintenance and time from your IT team, and eliminates the need to manually create backups and transfer them off-site.
-Simply setup your backups for real-time or automatic scheduled backups (daily, weekly, or monthly).
+Effective cloud backup requires a one-time setup, minimal maintenance, and time from your IT team, and eliminates the need to manually create backups and transfer them off-site.
+Simply set up your backups for real-time or automatic scheduled backups (daily, weekly, or monthly).